Vertical sleeve gastrectomyGastrectomy - sleeve; Gastrectomy - greater curvature; Gastrectomy - parietal; Gastric reduction; Vertical gastroplasty

 After the Procedure

-Your doctor, nurse, or dietitian will recommend a diet for you.
+The surgeon, nurse, or dietitian will recommend a diet for you.
 Meals should be small to avoid stretching the remaining stomach.

 The weight will usually come off more slowly than with gastric bypass.
 You should keep losing weight for up to 2 to 3 years.